sebastienlapierre/oio-docs/doc/install-guide/source/installation.rst

 #. `meta0` and `meta1` restart

-   To finish the install, restart the meta0 and the meta1 services on each server:
+   Restart the meta0 and the meta1 services on each server:

    .. code-block:: console